TerraMaxInc/order-app-docs/docs/how-to/deploy-hubspot-service-update.md

   This process may catch errors that need to be addressed before you can ry to build again.

-## 2. Deploy with the VS Code COmmand Palette
+## 2. Deploy with the VS Code Command Palette

 - Find and select `Azure Functions: Deploy to Function app...` in the Command Palette.
 There may be a lag in response after you click.